 4. Search using keywords other than just "high blood pressure" or "proteinuria."
 I've found interesting information using "superimposed" preeclampsia, and "unmasked" chronic hypertension.
 Sometimes I remember keywords from previous browsing sessions.
 Often silly words like "Wyoming" or "flight" or "full deal" will get me to the answer I remember more quickly than a more common term.

 5. Search using keywords from Forum questions.
 New questions in "Ask the Experienced" or other areas of the forum will make me remember an "Ask the Expert" response or will spark my interest to start new searches.
 A recent question made me think of "kidneys" as a keyword.
 The search returned 22 options.
 I read them all to get an overview and to find commonalities in the answers such as terms and information.
 I then drilled down to figure out what keywords to search next.

 Searching on "kidneys" demonstrates why an oft-repeated myth can be dangerous.
 Many women report that their protenuria decreases while on bedrest.
 This link explains why and cautions against false reassurance.
 Searching on "kidneys" also gave me links to share with women who have been afraid of lasting kidney damage from preeclampsia.

 Finally, the Experts volunteer their time so we have a "gatekeeper" system to keep the same questions from being asked repeatedly.
 In those cases, we answer frequently asked questions with consolidated information previously provided by the Experts.
 You can also ask your question in the "Ask the Experienced" section of the forum and your fellow survivors will share what they have read and experienced.

 How have you used the "Ask the Experts" archives?
 What have you learned from reading their responses?
 What are your favorite links?

-Heather Curtis is the Community Forum Director and provides a wealth of history and information about preeclampsia.
-Visit the Forum to learn more from her and the other trained moderators.
+Visit the Community Forum (www.preeclampsia.org/forum) to access a wealth of history and information about preeclampsia from our experienced experts and patient moderators.